Jon Bernthal: 2009–2015: Breakthrough with The Walking Dead

-2015–2021: Prominence in television and film

-Marvel and The Punisher: 2015–2019
+2015–2021: Stardom as The Punisher

 In June 2015, Marvel announced that Bernthal would play Frank Castle / The Punisher in season two of Netflix's superhero series Daredevil, which was released on March 18, 2016.
-While initially hesitant in joining a superhero franchise, Bernthal decided to take the role after admiring the performances of actors Charlie Cox (Matt Murdock / Daredevil) and Vincent D'Onofrio (Wilson Fisk) in the previous season of Daredevil.
-Critics commended Bernthal's performance as The Punisher, with IGN calling it "an absolutely stellar, gutting performance".
-Comic book writer and the Punisher's co-creator Gerry Conway called Bernthal's performance a favorite on-screen portrayal of the character and said, "Jon Bernthal gives The Punisher the kind of pathos that's underneath the tough guy and I really like that".
+Although he initially hesitated to join a superhero franchise, Bernthal decided to take the role after admiring the performances of actors Charlie Cox (Matt Murdock / Daredevil) and Vincent D'Onofrio (Wilson Fisk / Kingpin) in the previous season of Daredevil.
+Critics commended Bernthal's performance as the Punisher, with IGN calling it "an absolutely stellar, gutting performance."
+Comic book writer and the Punisher's co-creator Gerry Conway called Bernthal's performance a favorite on-screen portrayal of the character and said, "Jon Bernthal gives The Punisher the kind of pathos that's underneath the tough guy and I really like that."

 Despite not initially being ordered by Netflix, the network spun-off the character's self-titled series The Punisher, released on November 17, 2017.
-His portrayal of the title character in season one was commended as a "truly remarkable and intense performance" for its emotional depth and "possibly the best grizzly antihero performance among all of Marvel's Netflix series to date".
+His portrayal of the title character in season one was commended as a "truly remarkable and intense performance" for its emotional depth and "possibly the best grizzly antihero performance among all of Marvel's Netflix series to date."
 Bernthal likes to perform his own stunts on the show.
 On December 12, 2017, it was announced that the show had been renewed for season two by Netflix, which was released on January 18, 2019.
-A month later, the show was canceled.
+A month after the season aired, the show was canceled.
+In March 2023, it was confirmed that Bernthal would reprise his role as Frank Castle / The Punisher in Daredevil: Born Again, which is in production for Disney+ and premiered on March 4, 2025.